Lewis Holtby: Blackburn Rovers

 Following his release from Hamburg, Holtby continued to train with Rot-Weiss Essen and, on 19 September 2019, he returned to England to sign for Championship side Blackburn Rovers.
 He made his debut for the club two days later, coming on as a second-half substitute in a 2–1 win over Reading.
 Exactly one month later he scored his first goal for the club and assisted the other in Blackburn's 2–2 draw with Huddersfield Town.
 Following the turn of the year he scored twice more as the club recorded its biggest league win since 2001 in a 5–0 victory over Sheffield Wednesday.
 In February, however, he suffered a lateral ligament injury in his knee in Blackburn's 1–1 draw against Middlesbrough.

 Holtby's departure from Rovers was announced at the end of the 2020–21 season.

 Holstein Kiel

-On 17 August, Holtby joined Holstein Kiel.
+On 17 August 2021, Holtby joined Holstein Kiel.

+NAC Breda

+On 11 August 2025, Holtby signed a two-season contract with NAC Breda in the Netherlands.